webgpu/webgpufundamentals/webgpu/lessons/webgpu-wgsl.md

 let b: mat4x4f = ...
 ```

-`a` and `b` are the same type
+`a` and `b` are the same type.

 ### matrix vector access

-You can reference a vector of a matrix with array syntax
+You can reference a vector of a matrix with array syntax.

 ```wgsl
 let a = mat4x4f(...);